tanyifeng/kafkasort/Workflow.md

-One principle, for every topic we produced, such as source, id or name, I use 4 * 4 partions to produce, and every partion using one go routing.
+One principle, for every topic we produced, such as source, id or name, I use 2 partions to produce, and every partion has a go routing.

 # Produce Random Source